Doublonmousse/SciMLDocs/docs/src/showcase/bayesian_neural_ode.md

 const _p = p
 ```

-Note that the `f64` is required to put the Flux neural network into Float64 precision.
+Note that the `f64` is required to put the Lux neural network into Float64 precision.

 ## Step 3: Define the loss function for the Neural ODE.